mikeking214/mikeking214.github.io/_posts/2013-12-22-learn-latex.md

 ###What is <img style="height:30px" src="/images/latex_word.png">?

 LaTeX **(pronounced lay-tek, NOT lay-tek*s*)** is a free, digital typesetting system used by professionals to produce beautiful, high-quality, publishable documents, typically in .pdf format.
 Rather than typing your document into a word processor, like Microsoft Word, your content is written in plain text in a text editor along with code to provide instructions.
-Everything is compiled using the LaTeX engine, which interprets your code, applies formatting to your text, and outputs a professionally produced document.
+Your content is compiled using the LaTeX engine--software that runs in the background--which interprets your code, applies formatting to your text, and outputs a professionally produced document.
 LaTeX is common in the academic world for assignments, papers, exams, and research, and is often used for resumés and books.
 It requires a small learning curve, but the benefits are worth it.

 <figure>
 	<img style="" src="/images/equation.png">